 In November 2018, the FASB amended Topic 842, Leases, by issuing ASU No. 2016-02, which requires lessees to recognize leases on-balance sheet and disclose key information about leasing arrangements.
 Topic 842 with ASU No. 2018-01, Land Easement Practical Expedient for Transition to Topic 842; ASU No. 2018-10, Codification Improvements to Topic 842, Leases; and ASU No. 2018-11, Targeted Improvements.
 The new standard establishes a right-of-use model (ROU) that requires a lessee to recognize a ROU asset and lease liability on the balance sheet for all leases with a term longer than 12 months.
 Leases will be classified as finance or operating, with classification affecting the pattern and classification of expense recognition in the income statement.
 The new standard was effective for us on January 1, 2019, however the Company did not have any leases that met the criteria as established above, until July 24, 2019, when the Company entered into a three year lease for its UK office and warehouse for annual rent of £25,536 or GBP:USD using exchange rate close for the nine months ended September 30, 2020, GBP:USD 1.292300 or \$33,000.
-An entity choose to use either (1) its effective date or (2) the beginning of the earliest comparative period presented in the financial statements as its date of initial application.
-If an entity chooses the second option, the transition requirements for existing leases also apply to leases entered into between the date of initial application and the effective date.
-The entity must also recast its comparative period financial statements and provide the disclosures required by the new standard for the comparative periods.
+An entity chooses to use either (1) its effective date or (2) the beginning of the earliest comparative period presented in the financial statements as its date of initial application.
+If an entity must also recast its comparative period financial statements and provide the disclosures required by the new standard for the comparative periods.
 Consequently, financial information will not be updated, and the disclosures required under the new standard will not be provided for dates and periods before January 1, 2019.